 Action step: Learn to be at peace with the fact that making a decision means giving up other options.

-Ever heard the expression, “Want something done?
-Find a busy person!”?
+Have you ever heard the expression, “Want something done?
+Find a busy person”?
 You may be the busy person that others perceive as competent and able to help them with their problems.
 This may be one reason why you struggle to ask for help when you need it.

 Action step: Give yourself permission to ask for help when you need it.
 Give someone the gift of being able to help you.

 You may have heard that breakfast is most important meal of the day, but you ignore it because it takes up too much valuable time, and you’re just too busy.
-When you find time to eat, chances are it’s fast food and you’re likely to eat it on the run.
+When you find time to eat, chances are it’s fast food, and you’re likely to eat it on the run.

 Action step: Would you neglect to go to the gas station to fill up your empty car because you thought it was a waste of time?
 Think of your own body in a similar way.
 Take time to fuel up in the morning.

-If this is happening consistently, it’s a sure sing that you need reduce your load.
+If this is happening consistently, it’s a sure sign that you need to reduce your load.
 You’re probably saying yes to new commitments too quickly and too often, which is keeping you too busy in general.